Deep-submergence rescue vehicle: Russia

-Singapore model
+Singapore

 MV Swift Rescue, launched 29 November 2008, is Singapore's first and only submarine recovery vessel.
 It is equipped with a deep submergence rescue vehicle.

 The vessel consisted of a Submarine Support and Rescue Vessel (SSRV) SSRV mother vessel proper and an integrated Submarine Rescue Vehicle (SRV), built by ST Marine at its Benoi Shipbuilding Yard in Singapore with its UK joint venture partner JFD based on its proprietary Deep Search and Rescue (DSAR) 500 Class submarine rescue vehicle platform, It also has an underwater drone ROV and a helipad.

-The Republic Of Singapore Navy has signed submarine rescue agreement with Australia, Indonesia, Malaysia, Vietnam, United States to assist in submarine rescue efforts for their respective submarine fleets.
+The Republic Of Singapore Navy has signed submarine rescue agreement with Australia, Indonesia, Malaysia, Vietnam, and United States to assist in submarine rescue efforts for their respective submarine fleets.

-United States models
+United States

 The mode of deployment for these United States submersibles is: fly the vehicle to the port closest to the incident; attach the vehicle to a host submarine; the host submarine travels to the incident site; rescue.
 The DSRVs were originally designed to work with USS Pigeon and USS Ortolan, but those two vessels have since been decommissioned and replaced by the Submarine Rescue Diving Recompression System.